• Skip to primary navigation

 This post shows how to make High Voltage Fence Charger Circuit, which does not cost much and is safe to stop wild animals and keep our pets inside fence.

-It cheap and easy to fix and is better than normal fence.
+Also, the circuit is cheap and easy to fix and is better than normal fence.

 WARNING: Electric fence can kill if wrongly made, only do with adult help.